Back To Top

 3. Make sure it's in the appropriate type of soil

-Feeding and watering your plants will change depending on season, how you care for houseplants in winter is vastly different than how you should in the summer months.
+Feeding and watering your plants will change depending on the season.
+How you care for houseplants in winter is vastly different from how you should in the summer months.

 Miracle-Gro Premium Houseplant Potting Mix: £10.94 at Amazon